 You may also feel this in the standing glute as well because that leg is working to resist the band and keep you stable.
 You may find you leaning a little to stabilize on the standing leg on the first one and that is fine.
 The point is just not to actively lean away to raise the leg up higher or to rock as you lift.

-Beginners may need to use a lighter band or even no band at all to start.
+Beginners may need to use a lighter band or even no band at all to start the lateral raises.